marcfraga/Coursera-GettingData-Assignment/codebook.md

 ###The tidy dataset

 For this dataset, only 68 variables are present.
 The two first ones are `subject`, an ID number for each research subject, and `activity`, which is a textual description of the six activities mentioned earlier.
+The table is ordered by

 The dataset contains normalized data on the readings from the phone's accelerometer and gyroscope in the X, Y, and Z axis.
 All readings are related to the time and frequency domains, which are represented by the prefixes
 ```